chapdel/fmc/docs/troubleshooting.md

 ## Security issues

-If you've found a bug regarding security please mail [freek@spatie.be](mailto:freek@spatie.be) instead of using the issue tracker.
+If you've found a bug regarding security please mail [security@spatie.be](mailto:freek@spatie.be) instead of using the issue tracker.